Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-This prototypical model can be generalized to include different quantities as the cognitive map, as well as to include non-local effects in the growth term.
+This prototypical model can be {extended in a number of ways}.
 As model \eqref{delayprototypenon-localtime} was a generalization of \eqref{delayprototype} in the discrete delay case, \cite{Song2021} generalizes \eqref{delayfinal} to include a distributed delay in the maturation process.
-To this end, define \eql{ v_i (x,t) := \mathcal{G}_i * * u(x,t) := \int_{- \i}^t \int_\O G(d_3, x,y,t-s) \mathcal{G}_{i} (t-s; \tau_i) u(y,s) dy ds , }{percepspatim2} for $i=1,2$.
-In this construction, there are two different delay values $\tau_i$, where $\tau_1$ is related to the delay for inclusion of memory and learning, and $\tau_2$ is related to the delay due to the maturation process.
-This is a similar interpretation to that found in model \eqref{delayprototypenon-localtime} for the discrete delay case. $G(d_3, x,y)$ is a spatial kernel which is again taken to be the Green's function for the heat equation subject to homogeneous Neumann boundary conditions.
+To this end, {for $i=1,2$,} define \eql{ v_i (x,t) := \mathcal{G}_i * * u(x,t) := \int_{- \i}^t \int_\O G(d_3, x,y,t-s) \mathcal{G}_{i} (t-s; \tau_i) u(y,s) dy ds . }{percepspatim2} In this construction, there are two different delay values $\tau_i$, where $\tau_1$ is related to the delay for inclusion of memory and learning, and $\tau_2$ is related to the delay due to the maturation process. $G(d_3, x,y)$ is a spatial kernel which is again taken to be Green's function for the heat equation subject to homogeneous Neumann boundary conditions.
 Similar to model \eqref{delayfinal}, the diffusion coefficient for this spatial kernel $G(d_3,x,y)$ is taken to be identical to $d_1$, the diffusion rate for the random movement of the population.
 The kernels $\mathcal{G}_i(t;\tau)$ are then taken to be either the weak or strong kernel defined previously.
 This leads to four possible combinations for each kernel type.
-The evolution equation is then given as \eql{ \frac{\p u}{\p t} = d_1 \D u + d_2 \grad \cdot ( u \grad v_1) + f(u, v_2), }{delayprototypenon-localtime-dist} where $d_1>0$ and $d_2 \in \mathbb{R}$ corresponds to either attraction or repulsion depending on the sign.
+The evolution equation is then given as \eql{ \frac{\p u}{\p t} = d_1 \D u + d_2 \grad \cdot ( u \grad v_1) + f(u, v_2), }{delayprototypenon-localtime-dist} where $d_1>0$ and $d_2 \in \mathbb{R}$. {The referenced work explores a bifurcation analysis, but the existence of solutions is not established.}

+\begin{oppr} Under what conditions does a unique solution exist solving problem \eqref{delayprototypenon-localtime-dist} subject to homogeneous Neumann boundary data?
+In particular, can a result be proven for a general spatiotemporal kernel that includes Green's function as a special case? \end{oppr}